 If the market transformation initiative falls below the projected budget, the remainder of the funds will be returned to the Conservation and Load Management Fund.

-CRRA and the project developer will cause to be refunded the individual plant’s cost back to the Energy Conservation and Load Management Fund for any individual fuel cell power plant which fails to meet minimum performance standards required for acceptance.
+CRRA and the project developer will cause an individual plant’s cost to be refunded back to the Energy Conservation and Load Management Fund for any individual fuel cell power plant which fails to meet minimum performance standards required for acceptance.

 A Fuel Cell is a Class I renewable energy source.